dapr/docs/howto/setup-monitoring-tools/setup-fluentd-es-kibana.md

 ## Search logs

-> Note: Elastic search takes a time to index the logs that Fluentd sends.
+> Note: Elastic Search takes a time to index the logs that Fluentd sends.

 1. Port-forward to svc/kibana-kibana